Step 3

 • whether you have any problems with your memory

-The person from the ACAT will have a discussion with you and your carer about some of the options, including:
+The person from the assessment team will have a discussion with you and your carer about some of the options, including:

 • if they think you might be better supported in an aged care home (nursing home)